-The Florida Department of Environmental Protection collects and analyzes algal bloom samples.
-To report a bloom to DEP, call the toll-free hotline at 855-305-3903 or report online.
+The Florida Department of Environmental Protection (DEP) collects and analyzes algal bloom samples.

-To report fish kills, contact the Florida Fish and Wildlife Research Institute at 1-800-636-0511.

-Report symptoms from exposure to a harmful algal bloom or any aquatic toxin to the Florida Poison Information Center, call 1-800-222-1222 to speak to a poison specialist immediately.

-Contact your veterinarian if you believe your pet has become ill after consuming or having contact with blue-green algae contaminated water.
+- To report a bloom to DEP, call the toll-free hotline at 855-305-3903 or report online. - To report fish kills, contact the Florida Fish and Wildlife Research Institute at 1-800-636-0511. - To report symptoms a harmful algal bloom (or any aquatic toxin) exposure, contact the Florida Poison Information Center at 1-800-222-1222. - Contact your veterinarian if you believe your pet has become ill after consuming or having contact with blue-green algae contaminated water.

-If you have other health questions or concerns about blue-green algae blooms, please call the Florida Department of Health in Duval County at 904-253-1280.
+For other health questions or concerns about blue-green algae blooms, contact the Florida Department of Health in Duval County's Environmental Health Program at 904-253-1280.